robert-nix/soot/readme.md

 ### choose one

-- `(choose expr & more)`; requires input to choose between possible effects. each expr is a possible effect and is called with the game state as the sole argument
+- `(choose one two)`; requires input to choose between two possible spells. spells can be numbers or strings referring to ids or names of the spell to cast

 ### combo